semahkadri/API-development/README.md

 # API Development

-API Development project for extracting text from job descriptions (PDF/DOCX) and CVs (PNG) using Flask.
+API Development project for extracting text from job descriptions (PDF/DOCX) and CVs (PNG) using Flask, with advanced analysis features including LLM semantic analysis.
 ## Features

 - `/upload-jobs`: Extract text from up to 20 PDF and 20 DOCX job description files.